sudar/bulk-delete/readme.md

 ## Changelog ##

+### 2013-05-04 - v3.2 - (Dev time: 20 hours) ###
+* Added support for scheduling auto delete of pages
+* Added support for scheduling auto delete of drafts
+* Fixed issue in deleting post revisions
+* Move post revisions to a separate section
+* Better handling of post count to improve performance
+* Moved pages to a separate section
+* Added ability to delete pages in different status
+* Added the option to schedule auto delete of tags by date
+* Fixed a bug which was not allowing categories to be deleted based on date

 ### 2013-04-28 - v3.1 - (Dev time: 5 hours) ###
 * Added separate delete by sections for pages, drafts and urls
 * Added the option to delete by date for drafts, revisions, future posts etc